-- An applicant must be a "family" - The head of household must be at least 18 years of age or an emancipated minor - An applicant must be within the appropriate Income Limits - An applicant must furnish Social Security Numbers for all family members or certify if a family member does not have a Social Security Number and when they expect to have it - An applicant must furnish declaration of Citizenship or Eligible Immigrant Status and verification where required - At least one member of the applicant family must be either a U.S. citizen or have eligible immigration status before SPHA may provide any financial assistance
+- An applicant must be a "family" - The head of household must be at least 18 years of age or an emancipated minor - An applicant must be within the appropriate Income Limits - An applicant must furnish Social Security numbers for all family members except those family members that do not contend to have eligible immigration status. - An applicant must furnish declaration of Citizenship or Eligible Immigrant Status and verification where required - At least one member of the applicant family must be either a U.S. citizen or have eligible immigration status before SPHA may provide any financial assistance